agneskim1/task-list-flask/ada-project-docs/wave_06.md

 The Goal model should have a _relationship_ with the model Task.

-After learning the strategy for creating a one-to-many relationship, in the Goal model, we recommend:
+After learning the strategy for creating a one-to-many relationship, in the Goal model, we recommend:get

 - Setting the `lazy` value to `True`